whitemike889/dagger/android.md

-Because `DispatchingAndroidInjector` looks up the appropriate `AndroidInjector.Factory` by the class at runtime, a base class can implement `HasActivityInjector`/`HasFragmentInjector`/etc as well as call `AndroidInjection.inject()`.
+Because `DispatchingAndroidInjector` looks up the appropriate `AndroidInjector.Factory` by the class at runtime, a base class can implement `HasAndroidInjector` as well as call `AndroidInjection.inject()`.
 All each subclass needs to do is bind a corresponding `@Subcomponent`.
 Dagger provides a few base types that do this, such as [`DaggerActivity`] and [`DaggerFragment`], if you don't have a complicated class hierarchy.
 Dagger also provides a [`DaggerApplication`] for the same purpose — all you need to do is to extend it and override the `applicationInjector()` method to return the component that should inject the `Application`.

 The following types are also included:
   - [`DaggerService`] and [`DaggerIntentService`]